Univ.-Prof. Dr. Fred Berger

 Authors: F. Berger, W. Lauterbach, H. Fend & U. Grob

-For the programme period 2021 to 2027, Fred Berger and Susanne Gadinger are the official Austrian research partners for the scientific evaluation of the European youth education programmes.
-Studies to scientifically accompany the programmes Erasmus+ Youth and European Solidarity Corps are planned.
-Furthermore, the consequences of the coronavirus pandemic on youth work in Europe and the contributions of the European youth programmes to sector-specific strategies that frame and guide the programmes are investigated.
-The evaluation research is commissioned by the Austrian Agency for Education and Internationalisation (OeAD).
-It is integrated into the European RAY research network (Research-based analysis of European youth programmes).
+For the programme period 2021 to 2027, Fred Berger and Susanne Gadinger are official Austrian and Liechtenseinian research partners for the scientific evaluation of the European youth education programmes.
+Studies to scientifically accompany the programmes Erasmus+ Youth (RAY-MON) and European Solidarity Corps (RAY-SOC) as well as a longitudinal study on the long-term effects of Erasmus+ Youth are currently underway.
+The consequences of the coronavirus pandemic on youth work in Europe (RAY-COR) and the contributions of the European youth programmes to sector-specific strategies that frame and guide the programmes (RAY-STRAT) are also investigated.
+The evaluation research is commissioned by the Austrian Agency for Education and Internationalization (OeAD) and the Liechtensteinian Agency for International Education (AIBA).
+Research is integrated into the European RAY research network (Research-based analysis of European youth programmes).